redpanda-data/connect/docs/processors/README.md

 single batch of messages and sent through the pipeline.
 Once the combined batch has reached a destination the acknowledgment is sent out for all messages inside the batch, preserving at-least-once delivery guarantees.

+The `period_ms` field is optional, and when greater than zero defines a period in milliseconds whereby a batch is sent even if the `byte_size` has not yet been reached.
+Batch parameters are only triggered when a message is added, meaning a pending batch can last beyond this period if no messages are added since the period was reached.

 When a batch is sent to an output the behaviour will differ depending on the protocol.
 If the output type supports multipart messages then the batch is sent